Understanding The Hazards Of High Cholesterol

-We live in the times where scrumptious food and delicious delicacies of distinct countries surround us 24x7.
+We live in the times where scrumptious food of distinct countries surround us 24x7.
 As an icing on the cake, the availability of multiple food ordering apps and services has made the access of everything that is lip-smacking, easy and quick.
-This is one reason why the health of most of the people is suffering excessively.
+This is one reason why the health of most people is suffering excessively.
 Apart from our ever-increasing appetite, the other thing that is on a constant upsurge is the cholesterol level.

 Before the 1950's Cholesterol wasn't even considered to be a cause for heart attacks, it is now that every year more than a million people are dying due to a heart attack and the most common reason underlying the condition is bad cholesterol.

 It is a fat-like organic substance that is found in all cells in the human body.
 It is mainly produced in the body and helps in making hormones, vitamin D, and substances that help digest food.

 It is a widely known fact now that a high level of cholesterol is hazardous but before jumping to conclusions, one should know the details.

 Hazards Of High Level Of Cholesterol

 Cardiovascular and circulatory systems

 Too much LDL cholesterol in the body can lead to its build up in the arteries which clogs them.
 The arteries become hard and blood flow is hampered.
 This causes the heart to work harder to push blood through them leading to plaque buildup which in turn could lead to high blood pressure and heart diseases.

 Plaque buildup in coronary arteries can disrupt the flow of oxygen-rich blood to the heart which may cause chest pain known as angina.
 This is a sign that the person is at risk for a heart attack and it can be dangerous.
 Breaking of plaque pieces could lead to the formation of a clot which is harmful to the body.
 A heart attack, and in some cases strokes, can be caused when clots are formed and not treated.